mongodb/specifications/source/unified-test-format/unified-test-format.rst

 .. _runOnRequirement_auth:

 - ``auth``: Optional boolean.
 If true, the tests MUST only run if authentication is enabled.
-If false, tests MUST only run if authentication is not enabled.
+If false, tests MUST NOT run if authentication is enabled.
 If this field is omitted, there is no authentication requirement.

 - ``csfle``: Optional boolean.
 If true, the tests MUST only run if the driver and server support Client-Side Field Level Encryption.
 CSFLE is supported when